MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 ...
 ```

-When you ran the previous command to display the help article for `Get-Help`, you probably noticed
+When you ran the previous command to display the help for the `Get-Help` command, you probably
-the output scrolled by too quickly to read it.
+noticed the output scrolled by too quickly to read it.

 If you're using the PowerShell console, Windows Terminal, or VS Code and need to view a help
 article, the `help` function can be useful.
-It pipes `Get-Help` to `more.com`, displaying one page
+It pipes the output of `Get-Help` to `more.com`,
-of help content at a time.
-As for the ISE, running `help` works the same way as `Get-Help`.
-I
-recommend using the `help` function instead of the `Get-Help` cmdlet because it provides a better
+displaying one page of help content at a time.
+I recommend using the `help` function instead of the
-user experience and it's less to type.
+`Get-Help` cmdlet because it provides a better user experience and it's less to type.

-While typing less might seem beneficial, it's not always the best practice or intuitive when saving
-commands in a script or sharing code with others.
-Using full cmdlet and parameter names offers the
-benefit of self-documenting, making the code more easily interpreted and understandable for anyone
-who reviews it.
+> [!NOTE]
+> The ISE doesn't support using `more.com`, so running `help` works the same way as `Get-Help`.

 Run each of the following commands in PowerShell on your computer.